 Put the heddle in the down shed, insert a pick-up stick behind the reed between the slot and hole threads, and rest it on the back beam while weaving.
 This can give you just a little extra tension on the warp.
 If your rigid heddle loom does not have a back beam, rest the pick-up stick on the warp beam.

 Some weavers find that misting the linen warp with water, or weaving in a room with a humidifier can help with tension issues and breakage.

 Sometimes despite our best efforts, some threads just want to be slackers.
 Try hanging warp thread weights off the threads behind your loom to restore even tension to your warp.

 If you're ready to give linen a try, here are some yarns we recommend.

-Soft and textured, this fine cotton slub yarn is designed for weaving both home textiles and next-to-skin apparel.
+Soft and textured, this fine slub yarn is designed for weaving both home textiles and next-to-skin apparel.
 50% cotton, 50% linen.

 In addition to being GIST's Operations Manager and Wholesale Director, Christine is a weaver and exhibiting fiber artist.
 She scampered down the rabbit hole of rigid heddle weaving several years ago as a way to use up her knitting stash and never looked back.
 In addition to very practical cloth woven to adorn home and body (tea towels are her favorite home linen projects to weave), Christine also weaves conceptual works that explore themes of mood and memory, strength and fragility, and often reflect on the current political and ecological landscape.
 Her work is held in private collections across the country and is shown regionally in New England galleries.
 To see more of Christine's work, check out her Instagram.